Munson Township, Geauga County, Ohio: Geography

 Part of the city of Chardon, the county seat of Geauga County, is located in northeastern Munson Township.
 The census-designated place of Bass Lake is in the northeast part of the township, adjacent to Chardon.

 Munson Township is home to Alpine Valley, one of the few skiing locations in Ohio.
 The township is also home to four parks: Munson Township Park, Nero Nature Preserve, Town Hall Park and Scenic River Retreat.

 Name and history

 Munson Township was formed from the Connecticut Western Reserve.
 It is township eight, range eight on the map of the Western Reserve.

 Munson was founded in 1816.
-Many 19th-century buildings are restored and are used as private residences and small businesses, including Fowler's Milling Company and Payne and Payne Builders.
+Many 19th-century buildings are restored and are used as private residences and small businesses.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.